LiskHQ/lisk-desktop/README.md

 ├── libs/                          # Modules which can be consumed individually in other projects.
 ├── node_modules/                  # 3rd-party libraries and utilities.
 ├── src/                           # Application source code.
-│   ├── actions/                   # Store actions reside here and are broken into script files dedicated to each system entity.
 │   ├── app/                       # The bootstrap React application
 │   ├── assets/                    # Static files (images, fonts, etc)
 │   ├── components/                # React presentational components are located here.